ramosrenzo/Recipes-Research/README.md

 ### NMAR Analysis

-The 'Review' column in the merged dataframe is NMAR because the chance that the value is missing does not depend on other columns, only on the piece of data itself.
+We believe that the 'Review' column in the merged dataframe is NMAR because the chance that the value is missing does not depend on other columns, only on the piece of data itself.
 For example, some of the data from this column could be missing because the user who rated the recipe might have left it out if they were too lazy to write a review, or they just didn't feel that the recipe deserved a review along with the rating.